 Published as part of the Louisville Beauty Academy (LBA) Public Library of Research, powered by Di Tran University — College of Humanization, Research Team.

-This report anchors LBA’s 2026 Research & Podcast Series, documenting a human-centered, compliance-first, debt-free model for vocational education.
+This report anchors LBA’s 2026 Research & Podcast Series, documenting a human-centered, compliance-first, lower-debt model for vocational education.
 It is released in full as part of LBA’s commitment to open knowledge, regulatory literacy, student protection, and industry elevation.

 The accompanying 2026 podcast and video series translate this research into accessible public education for: